thesmokingrobot/11ty-no-style-please/posts/playing-where-your-size-is-size.md

 for me this is often spreadsheets and clicking, if possible.

-if not, it's a knowingly sh!tty bot that needs babysitting, based on the simplest signal possible (so i can understand it.)
+if not, it's a knowingly shitty bot that needs babysitting, based on the simplest signal possible (so i can understand it.)

 i﻿f you get prissy about it, you'll miss it all.